Jojoooo1/hyperledger-brazilian-chapter/README.md

 Folder containing:

 * A config folder:
-  * crypto-config folder corresponding of the network running
+  * crypto-config folder corresponding to the network running
   * 1 connection profile `connection-profile-tls.json`
 * `enrollAdmin.js` to enroll an admin for Orgs1
 * `registerUser.js` to register a user for Orgs1
-* `invoke.js` to submit a transaction to the network
+* `invoke.js` to submit a transaction
 * `query.js` to query the ledger